a-b-street/abstreet/book/src/case_studies/west_seattle.md

 ## 16th Ave SW and SW Holden St

-HPAC has been asking for a protected left-turn phase at this intersection.
-I'm unfamiliar with this intersection and currently unable to scout in-person, so I'm blindly guessing the traffic signal currently has just two phases:
+HPAC has been asking for a protected left-turn stage at this intersection.
+I'm unfamiliar with this intersection and currently unable to scout in-person, so I'm blindly guessing the traffic signal currently has just two stages:

 ![existing_diagram](existing_diagram.gif)

 From watching the traffic, it seems like the east/west direction is busier, with lots of eastbound traffic headed towards WA-509.
-Holden St has no turn lanes, so a protected left turn phase makes sense.
+Holden St has no turn lanes, so a protected left turn stage makes sense.
 Let's make the change and see what
 happens:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6tooJaZLa0Q" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>